 When your thumb hurts, you want to find relief- quickly!
 Whether it’s arthritis, tendinitis, or another issue, the right splint or brace can make all the difference.
 It can alleviate pain, enhance functionality, and speed up healing.
 But with so many options available, how do you know which one is right for your specific problem?
 Each splint or brace offers a different kind of support and control, depending on how and how long you use it.
 Keep reading to discover more.

-When choosing a splint, they are commonly labeled according to the degree of support they provide:
+Thumb splints and braces are commonly labeled light, moderate, and firm according to the degree of support they provide.

 During the day, when you need to move more, you may need a light support splint that provides light compression without restricting motion.
 A firm, comfortable splint for night limits motion and enables the muscles and joints to rest, reducing pain and inflammation.
-In some cases, you might need two splints, one for nighttime and one for daytime.Like what you’ve read?
+Those who have symptoms of CMC Thumb Arthritis often wear a splint that keeps the thumb supported but allows them to use their hand during the day and a brace during sleep to help the CMC joint rest.Like what you’ve read?
 Click here to subscribe to the blog!

-Click on the images below
+Click on the image below

 Watch Our Video

 Our blogs are educational in nature and are not intended as a substitute for medical advice.
 Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic treatments.
 We are always happy to answer questions about products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.